Loopring/loopring-web-v2/static/documents/markdown/dual_investment_tutorial_en.md

 Q： What’s the risk of dual investment?
 A： According to the rule of dual investment, uncertainty is the settlement currency.
 The settlement currency will depend on whether the settlement price has reached the target price at the delivery date.

+Q： What are the benefits of using Dual Investment on Loopring?
+A：Your token for investment is just locked but still in your account as Loopring is a DEX.
+When the transaction expires, if the settlement price is not reached, you will get a profit and the frozen token will also be unlocked; if the settlement price is reached, your investment and interest income will be converted into the target token at the Target price.

 *The risk of investing in LRC, if there is rising sharply, holding LRC will be sold into USDT at the target price.
 The risk of investing in USDT, if there is a slump, holding USDT will be converted into LRC at the target price.
 (Even